 Kill sites were rotated, allowing the blood odors to be eliminated by exposure to weather, runoff and snow.
 The buffalo jump sites were integral to the survival of the Native America of the West and now most of them are protected places that are treated with respect and reverence.

-In 2013, four buffalo jump locations allowed kites made with Native American art by well known, highly respected Native artists to fly over the sites.
+Since 2013, four buffalo jump locations allowed kites made with Native American art by well known, highly respected Native artists to fly over the sites.
 This was the first time in America this had happened.
 This was the first tour of the "Flying Buffalo Project" kites and is dedicated to the artists that participated, the kite builder that made the art fly and the people that manage the jump locations that agreed to let the kites fly, remembering the buffalo that perished so that the Native people might live.

 Since then the number of kites and jump locations has continued to expand.
-Check our latest schedule for dates and locations near you.